 we are partners for community change

 ECF joins with nonprofit and other partners to build meaningful collaborations and create change.
+Apply for Cradle to Career grants.

 Community challenges can’t be solved by one organization or individual.
 Meaningful change comes when organizations join together to create shared goals and shared work.
 ECF is often one of the early partners at the table, helping to seed ideas and ways to work together to improve Evanston and the lives of its people.